llwyd1/alx-higher_level_programming/0x02-python-import_modules/README.md

 File 2-args.py - is a program that prints the number of and the list of its arguments <br>

 File 3-infinite_add.py - is a program that prints the result of the addition of all arguments <br>

+File 4-hidden_discovery.py - is a program that prints all the names defined by the compiled module hidden_4.pyc